 - 1 Construction of required capital improvements.
 All projects shall be required to pay utility impact fees, per the Development Fee Ordinance.
 In lieu of paying fees, to the fullest extent feasible, all utility improvements needed to support the new development should be constructed (up to the value required by Impact Fees).
 The City strongly encourages projects to build additional utility improvements necessary to serve the Plan Area (and claim any value in excess of required impact fees as community benefits).
-All projects are responsible for required CEQA mitigations and on-site public street frontage improvements. - a.
+All projects are responsible for required CEOA mitigations and on-site public street frontage improvements. but to the maximum extent feasible, larger projects over 150,000 square feet in size will be required to construct the public infrastructure improvements that are needed to support their development, rather than pay impact fees to the City. - a.
 New developments are generally required to construct the utility improvements identified within the 2023 Utilities Impact Study, this chapter, and the Implementation chapter of this Specific Plan, and other future utility studies including updates to the City's Storm Drain Master Plan. - b.
-Each development project will build the necessary on-site/intract improvements to serve the utility needs of the district as well as any mitigations required through CEQA. - c.
+Each development project will build the necessary on-site/intract improvements to serve the utility needs of the district as well as any mitigations required through CEQA.

+- c.
 In addition, each development will provide a combination of off-site improvements and impact fees/funding to satisfy the dollar value established by the City Council (guided by the results of the nexus study).
 The City's strong preference is for construction of improvements over payment of fees. - d.
 Development projects shall receive a credit or offset to their impact fee obligations for the value of utility improvements provided above and beyond the required impact fee valuation.
 Projects may enter into a reimbursement agreement with the City, if necessary.